 For each applicable Element, the certification project manager must decide if your process design meets the requirements for approval and acceptance.
 Your process design must:

-The certification project manager verifies that all of your Elements fall into one of the five categories associated with Design Accepted/Approved status before you can proceed to Phase 3, Performance Assessment.
-Refer to Table 10-3 in FAA Order 8900.1, Volume 10, Chapter 2, Section 8 for a complete description of Design Accepted/Approved categories.
+The certification project manager verifies that all of your Elements fall into one of the three categories associated with Design Accepted/Approved status before you can proceed to Phase 4, Performance Assessment.
+Refer to Table 10-6-1A in FAA Order 8900.1, Volume 10, Chapter 6, Section 1 for a complete description of Design Accepted/Approved categories.

 Before moving on to Phase 3 of the certification process you must meet all Gate 2 (PDF) requirements.